 Why was I required to pay for my compression products out-of-pocket the last time I purchased them from a different company?

 Being “out-of-network” can result in the patient paying large deductibles and/or co-insurance.
 In many cases, there may be no coverage at all.
-We at Luna Medical are “in-network” providers for Blue Cross Blue Shield, Cigna Healthcare, Humana, and United Healthcare, as well as many other insurance companies.
+We at Luna Medical are “in-network” providers for AETNA (AMOENA), ANTHEM, BCBS FEDERAL, BCBS ILLINOIS, CIGNA, HUMANA, MULTIPLAN, TRICARE(s) and VA, as well as many other insurance companies.

 Do I have to pay for these products upfront if I have insurance coverage?